RustFields/rustfields.github.io/implementation/implementation.md

 ### Scala Native, Rust and C interoperability

-Among the possible solutions analyzed to develop the integration layer between Rust and Scala, it was decided to use Scala Native and exploit the interoperability of the languages with the C language.
-Interoperability details are defined in the documentation of the two projects:
+Among the possible solutions analyzed for developing an integration layer between Rust and Scala, it was decided to use Scala Native and leverage the languages' interoperability with C. The details of interoperability are defined in the documentation of both projects:

 - Rust: https://docs.rust-embedded.org/book/interoperability/index.html
 - Scala Native: https://scala-native.org/en/stable/user/interop.html

-As the documentation states, interoperability has well-defined limits and it is not possible to take full advantage of the functionality of the two languages.
+As the documentation states, interoperability has well-defined limits, and it is not possible to fully utilize the functionalities of both languages.

-A Rust function can be made interoperable with the C language by making the following changes:
+To make a Rust function interoperable with the C language, the following changes can be made:

 ```rust
 // before